openequella/openEQUELLA/README.md

 Install SBT and one of the drivers for Chrome or Firefox - [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/) or [geckodriver](https://github.com/mozilla/geckodriver/releases).

-Copy the `config/application.conf.example` to `config/application.conf` and
+Copy the `config/resources/application.conf.example` to `config/resources/application.conf` and
-configure the `server.url` to point to your local EQUELLA, for example:
+configure the `server.url` to point to your local EQUELLA server admin pages, for example:

 ```conf
 server.url = "http://localhost:8080/"